 - Uniformed groups such as scouts, guides and sea cadets

 - Sports clubs and associations

-We are also unable to provide any of the following:
+We are also unable to provide funding for any of the following:

 - Overseas travel